How to Integrate Pirsch with Astro: Complete Guide

 Conclusion

 Pirsch offers a straightforward analytics solution for Astro sites that values simplicity and privacy.
-The client-side script requires zero configuration beyond pasting a code snippet, while server-side tracking gives you ad-blocker-proof accuracy for SSR projects.
+The client-side script requires zero configuration beyond pasting a code snippet, while server-side tracking gives you ad-blocker-proof accuracy for on-demand routes.
 Since Pirsch does not use cookies, you can skip the consent banner entirely and focus on building your site.
 The dashboard provides the metrics that matter, such as page views, referrers, devices, and geographic data, without the complexity of Google Analytics.

 Related Articles